Ayaan-tech/Meeting_Summary_Generator/README.md

 # MeetMind

 MeetMind is an intelligent meeting tool that automates transcription, summarization, and documentation of conversations.
 It uses **Whisper_mic** for real-time transcription, which leverages **OpenAI's Whisper** model to capture and transcribe speech live via a microphone.
 Whisper_mic allows the use of Whisper with a microphone in real time, making it ideal for live transcription.
-The tool then uses **Mistral**, a powerful **Large Language Model**, to generate summaries, agendas, and resolutions from the transcriptions.
+The tool then uses **Mistral 7B**, a powerful **Large Language Model**, to generate summaries, agendas, and resolutions from the transcriptions.
 Users can download a professionally formatted Word document containing all relevant meeting details, making it easy to keep records and stay organized.

 ##  Features
 - Real-time Transcription: Uses Whisper_mic for accurate, real-time transcription of meeting conversations.